HeroCC/AnaxiMap/README.md

 ```

 ## Potential Servers
 Anaxi supports a number of tile servers out-of-the-box.
 You can find a full list of supported servers by running with the argument `--printSourcesAndExit`.
 To use them, pass their ID in place of the Tile Server URL when asked.
+I personally like MapTiler Cloud, Google Satellite Hybrid, and OpenStreetMap the best, though you should try several or look at the [link below](#see-also) for samples and see which you like the best.

 Below is a small list of sources for Tile Servers.
 Beware, some of the linked servers have restrictions on usage, zoom, and may throttle or deny service if you violate their terms.